cloudbees-days/cloudbees-field-workshops/labs/core-casc/core-casc.md

 ...
 ```
 10. Next, update the `systemMessage` entry under the `jenkins` category so it starts with **v2** instead of **v1**.<p><img src="images/update-system-message.png" width=600/>
-11. Scroll to the bottom of the page, enter a commit message and click the **Commit changes** button to commit the configuration updates to the **master** branch of your fork of the **core-config-bundle** repository.
+11. Scroll to the bottom of the page, enter a commit message and click the **Commit changes** button to commit the configuration updates to a new branch of your fork of the **core-config-bundle** repository.
-12. Add the following YAML snippet to the bottom of the `plugin-catalog.yaml` configuration file:
+12. Open the `plugin-catalog.yaml` file with the GitHub file editor and add the following YAML snippet to the bottom of that configuration file:
 ```yaml
     cloudbees-pipeline-policies:
       version: "0.8"
     managed-master-hibernation:
       version: "0.3-alpha"
 ```
+1. Scroll to the bottom of the page, enter a commit message and click the **Commit changes** button to commit the configuration updates to the same branch you committed to above.
-13. Update `plugin.yaml` by adding the CloudBees Pipeline Policy plugin and the CloudBees Managed Master Hibernation plugin by adding the following YAML snippet:
+2. Next, open the `plugin.yaml` with the GitHub file editor.
+We will be adding the CloudBees Pipeline Policy plugin and the CloudBees Managed Master Hibernation plugin by adding the following YAML snippet to the end of that file:
 ```yaml
 - id: "cloudbees-pipeline-policies"
 - id: "managed-master-hibernation"
 ```
-14.  ...
+1. Scroll to the bottom of the page, enter a commit message and click the **Commit changes** button to commit the configuration updates to the same branch you committed to above.
-15. Next, open the `bundle.yaml` with the GitHub file editor and update the `version` entry to **2** and then commit the changes to the **master** branch of your fork of the **core-config-bundle** repository.
+2. Next, open the `bundle.yaml` with the GitHub file editor and update the `version` entry to **2** and then commit the changes to the **master** branch of your fork of the **core-config-bundle** repository.
+3. Create a Pull Request between the new branch and the **master** branch of your fork of the **core-config-bundle** repository and then merge those changes to your **master** branch.
-16. Now navigate to the **master** branch Pipeline job on your Team Master.
+4. Now navigate to the **master** branch Pipeline job on your Team Master.
-17. After a couple of minutes you will see an addition **monitors** warning.
+5. After a couple of minutes you will see an addition **monitors** warning.
 Click on the **monitors** link and you will see that a new version of the configuration bundle is available - click on the **Reload Configuration** button and on the next screen click the **Yes** button to apply the updated configuration bundle.
-18.
+6.

 >NOTE: The **Build strategies** configuration for Pipeline Organization Folder and Multibranch projects is provided by the [Basic Branch Build Strategies plugin](https://github.com/jenkinsci/basic-branch-build-strategies-plugin/blob/master/docs/user.adoc) and by selecting the *Skip initial build on first branch indexing* strategy we avoid an unnecessary build when we first create the Organization Folder project above.